35 Best 4th of July Weekend Getaways You Will Never Forget

 Where to stay: Get front-row seats to all the 4th of July pyrotechnics with a stay at the DoubleTree by Hilton.
 In addition to the views of Lake Hamilton on the Fourth and throughout your entire stay, you’ll enjoy a swimming pool and a signature DoubleTree chocolate chip cookie upon arrival.

 Klamath Falls, Oregon

 If wide-open spaces are what you crave this 4th of July weekend, then head to Klamath Falls, Oregon.
-There’s an abundance of fresh air, rivers and lakes along protected wildlife areas, and breathtaking views.
+There’s an abundance of fresh air, breathtaking views, and rivers and lakes along protected wildlife areas.
 Its get-back-to-nature simplicity is just one reason it’s one of the most romantic weekend getaways in the United States.

 Don’t miss: On the morning of July 4th, check out the parade, which goes along Main Street and ends at Veterans Memorial Park.
 At night, join the locals for fireworks at the Klamath County Fairgrounds.

 Where to stay: Add a touch of luxury to your adventure in the great outdoors with a stay at Running Y Ranch Resort.
 Set against the Cascade Mountain Range, it offers upscale accommodations, a full-service spa and the only Arnold Palmer–designed golf course in Oregon.